 But it doesn’t have to be.
 Cloud Identity as a Service (IDaaS) is a cloud-based subscription where you pay a third party to manage your identities and access in the cloud, over the internet.
 In this article, we’ll explain how identity and access management through IDaaS can benefit your company, and you’ll learn about three factors you need to consider before you choose a platform.

 Why Cloud Identity as a Service?

-With 90% of companies in the cloud according to 451, Cloud Identity as a Service platforms have made it simpler than ever to provide commercial and enterprise customers with rich and highly secure web experiences across many applications.
+With 90% of companies in the cloud, Cloud Identity as a Service platforms have made it simpler than ever to provide commercial and enterprise customers with rich and highly secure web experiences across many applications.

 Whether your customers log in with standard credentials (username and password), social identities (such as Google or Facebook), or their corporate credentials, top vendors such as Microsoft, AWS, Okta, and Auth0 all provide the ability to natively authenticate with dozens of providers.

 Companies prefer to offload identity and access management because IDaaS costs less than you would pay to repair a breach and mitigate damage.
 Global insurance carrier Hiscox reports the average cost to recover from a data breach is $200,000, whereas a study by the Ponemon Institute (sponsored by IBM) estimates the average cost to be $3.92 million.